dskrypa/cli_command_parser/_src/parameters.rst

   specified.
 Defaults to ``no`` if ``alt_long`` is not specified.
 :alt_long: The alternate long form to use.
 :alt_short: The alternate short form to use.
+:alt_help: The help text to display with the alternate option strings.
 :default: The default value to use if neither the primary or alternate options are provided.
 Defaults to None.
 :name_mode: Override the configured :ref:`configuration:Parsing Options:option_name_mode` for the TriFlag.